Wednesday, April 2

 Trump sparks outcry with implication that DEI policies are at fault in D.C. midair collision

-Despite the fact that the investigation into the deadly accident is still ongoing, President Donald Trump hinted Thursday at his first press conference since the plane crash over the Potomac River that diversity, equity, and inclusion initiatives may be to blame.
+Although the investigation into the deadly accident is still ongoing, President Donald Trump hinted Thursday at his first press conference since the plane crash over the Potomac River that diversity, equity, and inclusion initiatives may be the reason.
 Trump stated Thursday morning that we must appoint our most intelligent individuals to serve as air traffic controllers.
 It makes no difference who they are, how they speak, or how they seem.
 They must be gifted, gifted by nature.
 Geniuses.
 Ordinary folks cannot perform their jobs.
 This job cannot be performed by ordinary persons.
 We'll rebuild trust in American aviation, even though they can't.
-Trump talked extensively about the Federal Aviation Administration's DEI programs, especially those implemented under Presidents Barack ...
+Trump talked extensively about the Federal Aviation Administration's DEI programs, especially those implemented under Presidents Barack Obama and J...

 News